While numbers are not for everyone, learning to count helps us to easily say many things with fewer words.

 Introduction to base 6: While base 10 is the most popular counting system, base 6 just has less numbers to count with.
 When counting you simply skip over 6, 7, 8, and 9 to go straight to 10.

 While selo does not always play a role in the above terms, it can provide an alternate route to talk about not having the attribute.
-For instance, kala selo (colorless) vs nu kala (no color).
+For instance, kala selo (colorless or transparent) vs nu kala (no color, pale, or dull).

 Basic Math